Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/Website Development Semester 2.md

 - Repetition (loops)
 - Functions

->[!important] Tasks 2.2 & 2.3 are only required for those students completing the Certificate II.

 # Schedule

 Classes will run on Tuesday's each week during TRaC-X and lunchtime as workshops, or 'drop-in' class.